 In most states, your LVN license is valid for two years.
 After that, you will need to renew.
 The most common renewal requirement is to complete 24 hours of continuing education courses that relate to the field of nursing.
 You can find these courses offered through most local community colleges.

 Each time you wish to renew your LVN license, you will need to submit to a criminal background check.
 Most states also require you to submit a set of fingerprints and a recent photo each time you renew your license.
 There are small fees for these services.

 3. Check Your State's Requirements

-4. Submit Your Renewal Application and Pay the Renewal Fee
+4. Submit Your Renewal Application & Pay the Renewal Fee

 Finally, you must submit a license renewal application and pay the current renewal fee to renew your license.
-Fees may vary from one state to another.
-As such, you will want to contact your local Board of Nursing to find out what the current fee is for your state.
+Fees varies from one state to another.
+Therefore, you will want to contact your local Board of Nursing to find out what the current fee is for your state.